varunoberoi/deepstream.io-website-old/pages/tutorials/deepstream-polymer.md

 </ds-connection>
 ```

 After you have a connection you'll need to login.
 This can be done by adding in the `ds-login` element.
-Logging in anonymously can be done by having an `auto-login` attribute present.
+You can also log in anonymously by having an `auto-login` attribute present.

 ```html
 <ds-login